-The next several weeks of blogs will be based on our most recent animated reading.
-To see the full text of the poem or watch the video, click here.
+The next several weeks of blogs will be based on our most recent animated reading, “Nothing Changes but Everything is Different.”
+Click here to see the full text and watch the video.